Jake Turner (footballer)

-Jake Edward Turner (born 25 February 1999) is an English professional footballer who plays as a goalkeeper for League Two club Gillingham.
+Jake Edward Turner (born 25 February 1999) is an English professional footballer who plays as a goalkeeper for Gillingham.

 Early life

 Turner was born in Wilmslow, and grew up with older sister Millie, who is also a footballer.

 Club career

+Turner began his career as an outfield player, and was suggested by Rene Meulensteen — who was a personal friend with the Turner family — to try being a goalkeeper due to his size.
+He spent the next few weeks training as a goalkeeper with Meulensteen and when first playing the position in a Sunday league football match he was spotted by Bolton Wanderers scouts who were impressed with what they saw which lead to Bolton signing him for their academy.

-Turner began his career at Bolton Wanderers, moving on loan to Stalybridge Celtic in December 2017, but was recalled without making a first-team appearance.
+He moved on loan to Stalybridge Celtic in December 2017, but was recalled without making a first-team appearance.
 He then moved on loan to Frickley Athletic in March 2018.
 He returned on loan to Stalybridge in August 2018, making 11 league and 1 cup appearances.
 He moved on loan to Darlington in March 2019.

 He signed for Newcastle United in July 2019, saying he was persuaded to do so by former Bolton teammate Sammy Ameobi, who had begun his career at Newcastle.
 In August 2020 he moved on a season-long loan to Morecambe.
 He was recalled by Newcastle in January 2021.

 On 7 August 2021, he joined League Two club Colchester United on loan until January 2022.
 He made his club debut on 7 September in Colchester's 1–0 EFL Trophy defeat to Gillingham.
 He became first-choice goalkeeper after an injury to Shamal George, and was praised by local media for his performances.
 The loan ended in January 2022.

 On 30 June 2022, Turner signed for League Two side Gillingham.
+Initially a back up to first choice goalkeeper Glenn Morris, Turner made his league debut as a 41st minute substitute in a 0–2 home loss to Northampton Town.
+Turner was limited to 7 league appearances in his first season with the club, but started the 2023–24 season as Neil Harris' first choice goalkeeper.
+On 25 March 2025, Turner joined National League side Dagenham & Redbridge on loan for the remainder of the season.